In this course, you will explore some of the science, math, and technology that is used to extract energy from renewable resources.

 Demonstrate how wind energy is harvested from the modern wind turbines.

 Explain how solar energy is harvested by solar panels and by concentrated solar power plants.

 Design, build and test simple home-made devices to capture solar and wind energy.

 Report the outcomes of your renewable energy experiments by preparing a written college-level scientific report that is well-documented and appropriately referenced.

 "I really enjoyed all of the interactive animations assigned during the wind power module, with which we could see how various parameters directly affected power output.
 The final project was my other favorite part, and I enjoyed the freedom to take it how I wanted."

 - Renewable Energy Engineering student, Summer 2015

-Prerequisites: Please note: Students who have completed Algebra 1 and Trigonometry are best prepared to participate in this course.
+Prerequisites: None.
+Please note that students who have basic algebra skills are best prepared to participate in this course.